Google Sheets OKR Template

 But if you’re only seeing significant changes each month, then don’t spend time updating them each week.
 Spend the time on the next tab instead; defining the initiatives that drive your key results.

-This tab basically contains all the bets you’re making when trying to achieve your key results.
+This tab contains all the bets you’re making when trying to achieve your key results.
 The important aspects of initiatives are that they’re:

 Well defined